wu-thomas/saeforhealth-WHO/README.md

                         INLA="https://inla.r-inla-download.org/R/testing"),dep=TRUE)
 ```

-You can then install the development version of SurveyPrevRshinyWHO
+You can then install the development version of saeforhealth with:
-with:

 ``` r
 devtools::install_github("wu-thomas/saeforhealth-WHO")